xdjxsonnn/Fortnite-Heightmaps/SECURITY.md

-# Heightmap-Versions
+# Fortnite-Heightmaps
+The largest Fortnite heightmap archive on Github to date!

-## Available Versions
+## Available-Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+Here are all the versions we are still working on or have already finished

 # Season 0 & 1
 | Version   | Heightmap          |